georgekinnear/cj-meta-analysis/01-data-summary.md

 We gathered comparative judgement data from a range of research studies.

+    ## Warning in readLines(file, warn = readLines.warn): incomplete final line found
+    ## on 'data/00-projects-with-data.yml'

 - This document summarises the sample in a readable way.
 - It draws on raw data in the `data/00-projects-with-data.yml` file.
 - This script processes the raw data and saves it in CSV format in `data/00-judging_sessions_summary.csv`.

 # Publications/projects